 Fig. 2: Web-based user interface screenshots of RDmaster. a User interface for clinical information collection. b User interface for dialogue diagnosis.

 Fig. 3: Brief statistics on RDmaster’s dialogue strategy.
 Our proposed three dialogue strategies are marked in the top right corner of each legend.
-All these graphs are averages of test results from tens of thousands of simulated cases. a Average association scores of top 5 diseases with the interrogated phenotype under different diagnostic states.
-The horizontal axis from 1 to 0 represents a decrease in diagnostic uncertainty, i.e., the Gini index of the diagnostic status tends to 1 when there are multiple competing candidate diagnoses, and tends to 0 when there is only one obvious candidate diagnosis. b Average association scores of top 100 candidate phenotypes with top 5 diseases.
+All these graphs are averages of test results from tens of thousands of simulated cases. a Average association scores of top-5 ranked diseases with the interrogated phenotype under different diagnostic states.
+The horizontal axis from 1 to 0 represents a decrease in diagnostic uncertainty, i.e., the Gini index of the diagnostic status tends to 1 when there are multiple competing candidate diagnoses, and tends to 0 when there is only one obvious candidate diagnosis. b Average association scores of top-100 ranked candidate phenotypes with top-5 ranked diseases.

 Fig. 4: Diagnostic performance of RDmaster.
-DS_T0 represents the diagnostic effect of RDmaster before the dialogue, DS_T10 represents after 10 turns of dialogue, DS_T20 is after 20 turns and so on. a Ranking distribution of target diseases in phenotype-driven diagnosis.
+DS_T0 represents the diagnostic effect of RDmaster before the dialogue, DS_T10 represents after 10 turns of dialogue, DS_T20 is after 20 turns, and so on. a Ranking distribution of target diseases in phenotype-driven diagnosis.
 Note that there are two vertical coordinates, the left-hand one corresponding to the blue box plot and the right-hand one to the grey. b Cumulative number of target diseases ranked in the top 10 in phenotype-driven diagnosis. c Distribution of disease-causing gene rankings in phenotype-genotype diagnosis.

+Tables

+Table 1 Summary of collected published cases for evaluation.